aidanwhiteley/books/README.md

 However, to run the project, Mongo is always required - even if tests are run against Fongo.

 #### Stress Test
-To examine how the WebClient code is behaving there is a Spring profile set up that runs a basic Gatling load test.
+To examine how the WebClient code is behaving there is a maven plugin set up that runs a basic Gatling load test.
 Run the command:

-mvn -P loadtest gatling:execute
+mvn gatling:test

 The (Scala) source code of this test in at test/scala/com/aidanwhiteley/books/loadtest/StressTestSimulation1.scala